jorgebucaran/hyperapp/README.md

 Or [Webpack](https://webpack.js.org/)/[Rollup](http://rollupjs.org/).

 ## CDN
-HyperApp is also distributed as a minified single-file, hosted on a CDN:
+HyperApp is also distributed as a minified file, hosted on a CDN:

+> CDN usage has a limited use case.
+If you are working on a production site, compile and bundle your application during development using Browserify/Webpack/Rollup.

 For [JSX](https://babeljs.io/docs/plugins/transform-react-jsx/).
 ```html